ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/include_image.md

 <amp-img src="https://preview.amp.dev/static/samples/img/amp.jpg" height="410" layout="fixed-height"></amp-img>
 ```

 And there, our validation error is gone!
-This type of flexibility in layout lets us work with what we know, cuh as the hight but not the width, while still guaranteeing a good experience for end users!
+This type of flexibility in layout lets us work with what we know, such as a pre-determined hight but not the width, while still guaranteeing a good experience for end users!
 Learn all about how AMP renders and layouts a page and how you can modify the layout in [Layout & Media queries](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/control_layout/?format=websites).